 2012 “Lawfully Present” Interpretation Returns (effective January 1, 2026)

-DACA recipients can no longer enroll for ACA coverage and Basic Health Plan (BHP) coverage in states operating a BHP, including APTC, premium tax credits, and cost-sharing reductions.
+DACA recipients can no longer enroll in ACA coverage or in Basic Health Plan (BHP) coverage in states that operate a BHP, including APTC, premium tax credits, and cost-sharing reductions.

 Opportunity For Agents